 The pandemic has slowed down the Group's sales as a result of government-imposed restrictions in the country starting March 17, 2020.
 Recovery was seen in the demand of its products starting the third quarter of 2020 as more consumers remained on lockdown.
-The Group did not have major difficulties in the collection of outstanding receivables for sales earned in 2020.
+The Group did not have major difficulties in the collection of outstanding receivables for sales earned in 2020 and for the first half of 2021.

 The Group is closely monitoring the status of the COVID-19 pandemic and its continuing impact on its business operations and is optimistic that the pandemic would not have a significant long-term impact on the Group's financials.
 The Group will continue to address the issues that directly affect its business operations and to look for measures to mitigate and reduce impact to its profitability.
-Management has also considered the impact of the pandemic in determining the recoverability of its assets and sufficiency of provisions as at March 31, 2021 and December 31, 2020.
+Management has also considered the impact of the pandemic in determining the recoverability of its assets and sufficiency of provisions as at September 30, 2021 and December 31, 2020.

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations (based on the Unaudited Consolidated Results for the Period Ended March 31, 2021)
+Management's Discussion and Analysis of Financial Condition and Results of Operations (based on the Unaudited Consolidated Results for the Period Ended September 30, 2021)

-Concepcion Industrial Corporation (the "Company" or "CIC"), formerly Concepcion Airconditioning Corporation ("CAC"), is one of the Philippines' most established and leading suppliers of air conditioners, air conditioning solutions, and refrigerators, and has expanded into other consumer appliance products and building solutions, i.e., elevators and escalators.
+Concepcion Industrial Corporation (the "Company" or "CIC"), formerly Concepcion Airconditioning Corporation ("CAC"), is one of the Philippines' most established and leading suppliers of air conditioners, air conditioning solutions, and refrigerators.
+The Company has expanded into other consumer appliance products, building solutions, i.e., elevators and escalators, and technology enabled lifestyle solutions and services.
 The Company is primarily a holding company which operates principally through its seven subsidiaries, Concepcion-Carrier Air Conditioning Company ("CCAC"), Concepcion Durables, Inc. ("CDI"), Concepcion-Otis Philippines, Inc. ("COPI"), Concepcion Business Services, Inc. ("CBSI"), Cortex Technologies Corporation ("CTC"), Alstra Incorporated ("Alstra"), Teko Solutions Asia Inc. ("Teko") and its two associates, Concepcion Midea Inc. ("CMIP") and Tenex Services, Inc. ("Tenex").